sammyfort/velstack_business_mgt_sys/README.md

+# Using Velstack Business Suit for business Management
 ## Features
 * `Analysis` Monitor all the business analysis, `sales`, and `products`. `Most and least sold product`, `expensive and least expensive` sale.
 `Daily sales` calculations.